 No account of Black history in America is complete without an examination of the rivalry between Booker T. Washington and W.E.B.
 Du Bois, which in the late 19th to early 20th centuries changed the course of the quest for equality in American society, and in the process helped give birth to the modern civil rights movement.
 Though Washington and Du Bois were born in the same era, both highly accomplished scholars and committed to the cause of civil rights for Black people in America, it was their differences in background and method that would have the greatest impact on the future.

 Washington believed Black people should have economic independence

-Born into slavery in Virginia in 1856, Booker T. Washington’s early life and education did much to influence his later thinking.
-After the Civil War he worked in a salt mine and as a domestic for a white family and eventually attended the Hampton Institute, one of the first all-black schools in America.
+Born into slavery in Virginia in 1856, Washington’s early life and education did much to influence his later thinking.
+After the Civil War he worked in a salt mine and as a domestic for a white family and eventually attended the Hampton Institute, one of the first all-Black schools in America.
 After completing his education, he began teaching, and in 1881 he was selected to head the Tuskegee Normal and Industrial Institute in Alabama, a sort of vocational school that sought to give African Americans the necessary moral instruction and practical work skills to make them successful in the burgeoning Industrial Revolution.

 Du Bois eventually split from the NAACP, but he continued to champion the cause of civil rights for both African Americans and the African diaspora around the world.
 After joining the American Communist Party in 1961, Du Bois repatriated to Ghana and became a naturalized citizen.
 He died in Ghana on August 27, 1963, at the age of 95.
-Martin Luther King Jr. led the “March on Washington” the next day.
+Martin Luther King Jr. led the March on Washington the next day.